open-wc/open-wc/docs/recommendations/testing.md

 Having tests should be the fundament of every production ready product.

 ## Bare Testing Setup
 We recommend using [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development)(Behavior Driven Development) as it seem to be easier when talking to non tech collegues.
-However note that this can still be a personal preference - we give this recommodation to promote unity within everyone using this recommodation.
+However note that this can still be a personal preference - we give this recommendation to promote unity within everyone using this recommendation.

 Using:
 - System via [mocha](https://mochajs.org/)